terminalforlife/BashConfig/README.md

 Before you install, you may want to back up any existing files beforehand, either manually or relying on insit's own backup feature.

-Use either `insit bashconfig` or manually clone this repository and copy over files yourself; insit method recommended, for its logging, backup, and an overall far easier time.
+Use either `insit bashconfig` or manually clone this repository and copy over files yourself; insit method recommended, for its logging, backup, and overall far easier time.

 I should also point out that I remove /etc/profile, /etc/bash.bashrc, and various other system files related to bash, as, for me, they are usually not needed.
 I've yet to experience any negatives from this.
 I prefer my root account and any other local account I create be set to mostly standard bash defaults.
 If you wanted to do the same, be sure to back up your files beforehand!